oVirt/ovirt-site/source/feature/glusterfs-storage-domain.html.md

 ## Future Work

+*   Provide ability to set all the required options needed for using GlusterFS volume as a storage domain from oVirt GUI
 *   GlusterFS as a VDSM repository engine.
 *   Support for GlusterFS volume backed by Block backend (Block Device translator)
 *   GlusterFS enablement for json-rpc VDSM API